kamal-stark-dev/Mini-Projects/BaseAlchemy/notes.md

 ```

 If URL has invalid data: `?bin=102101`

-Show: “Invalid binary digit at position 3”
-No silent failures.
+Show: “Invalid binary digit at position 3”, No silent failures.

 Advanced: `?value=FF&base=16&bits=32&signed=true&theme=dark`

+> NOTE: It's going to be vanilla JS project, NO react bs. (when it's not needed)